 Temerty Medicine Names Staff Impact Award Recipients

-The Temerty Faculty of Medicine has announced the winners of the Staff Impact Awards program, which recognizes the many varied and significant contributions of appointed administrative, technical and research staff.
-This year's awardees include a business officer in Laboratory Medicine and Pathobiology, a lab technician with over two decades of experience in the Department of Medicine, and an outreach coordinator for the annual Summer Mentorship Program.
+The Temerty Faculty of Medicine is pleased to announce the winners of the 2021 Staff Impact Awards program, which recognizes the many varied and significant contributions of our appointed administrative, technical and research staff.

 David Keeling Award for Administrative Excellence

 Patricia Cayetano, Senior Administrative Coordinator, HR in the Department of Laboratory Medicine and Pathobiology (LMP) is described as “an administrator extraordinaire” who goes above and beyond her job description.
 She has demonstrated exceptional dedication to improving the support systems for LMP staff and faculty.
 Her colleagues speak highly about her tremendous impact in the academic promotions processes, including implementing EDI principles and developing faculty workshops and mentorship programs.

 Katrina Soh, Business Manager, in the Department of Molecular Genetics, has worked in the Temerty Faculty of Medicine for an impressive 20 years.
 Katrina is committed to supporting the career development of staff and faculty members.
 Her “superpower” is the care and support she shows to the people in her department.
 She has also demonstrated a superior ability to multi-tasking while ensuring the well-being and safety of staff during the pandemic.

 Dayna Frydman, Research Services Coordinator in the Department of Occupational Science & Occupational Therapy, is the “go-to” person for all research needs in her department.
 She has been recognized for her outstanding contributions in streamlining research services and activities, and in promoting research funding opportunities for faculty members.